-- based on recommendations made by the Corporate Safety Manager (CSM) in conjunction with the Regional Safety Manager (RSM) and the RJHSC, set goals and objectives at the Board of Director's (BOD) meetings for the health and safety and prevention of accidents at the workplace. - ensure the goals set include target dates for completion, responsibilities appropriately assigned as well as the resources required to meet ITC's needs. - review at least annually along with the RJHSC a written Health, Safety and Environmental Policy signed and dated by Senior Management. - review health and safety trends to include: injury/illness causes, workplace inspections, incident investigations, hazard reports, work refusal reports and health and safety recommendations from the RJHSC and or HSE Representative(s). - identify improvement opportunities for the HSE Policy and HSE Systems, and Programs
+• based on recommendations made by the Corporate Safety Manager (CSM) in conjunction with the Safety Manager and the JHSC, set goals and objectives at the Board of Director's (BOD)

+• ensure the goals set include target dates for completion, responsibilities appropriately assigned as well as the resources required to meet ITC's needs.

+review at least annually along with the JHSC a written Health, Safety and Environmental Policy signed and dated by Senior Management.

+review health and safety trends to include injury/illness causes, workplace inspections, incident investigations, hazard reports, work refusal reports and health and safety recommendations from the JHSC and or HSE Representative(s).

+identify improvement opportunities for the HSE Policy and HSE Systems, and Programs